Setup

 </dependencies>

-BotCity Maestro SDK is available as Javascript Package on NPM.
+BotCity Maestro SDK is available as a Javascript package on NPM.

 You can install it with: